 Culture includes the values and ethos that propel the behaviors and norms for belonging.

 Culture functioned to save our souls from either eternal damnation or a restless afterlife.
 Through a combination of faith/fealty and good works, cultures made the conditions for belonging clear but constraining.
 Objectivism or rational individualism elevated the perfect hero above all, rejecting any attribution or contribution of context or privilege to success.
-Although not the only philosophy that dominates our cultural milieu, other practices like prosperity gospel award credit to “winners” and blame to “losers” for many of the same reasons.
+Although not the only philosophy that dominates our cultural milieu, it shares values with practices like prosperity gospel that award credit to “winners” and blame to “losers” for many of the same reasons: upholding domination and hierarchies.
 These cultural practices serve to divide and fragment populations at systemic levels and sustain inequity over time.
-As our cultural gaze shifts from what we do and assessing our output to more internal reflection on self-awareness and empathy for others, humanism may grow deeper roots, prioritizing social and emotional wellbeing for all.
+As our cultural gaze shifts from what we do and assessing our output to more internal, embodied reflection on self-awareness and empathy for others, philosophies expand beyond the primacy of the individual, prioritizing social and emotional wellbeing for all.

 This Monday was the second meetup for this community where we got to have an interactive discussion about disruptions that may influence the future of belonging using Miro.
 You can take a look at the collaborative output below.
 I’m so thankful for everyone’s attendance and contributions as well as ongoing dedication to keep learning and practicing new ways to foster belonging.